- Events & Workshops

-CEW offers Graduate Student Research Grants of up to $1,500 for student-designed, student-conducted academic research on topics related to CEW's mission with a gender focus.
+CEW offers Riecker Graduate Student Research Grants for student-designed, student-conducted academic research on issues of importance to women.
 These awards are intended for University of Michigan graduate students who are doing degree-required dissertation or thesis research.

 Congratulations to all who were awarded Riecker Graduate Student Research Grants!
 Click here to read about all the awardees.